kristiannorved/Projects/Java-HTTP-Server/README.md

 # Java-HTTP-Server
-This is a simple HTTP server in Java.
+This is a simple HTTP 1.1 server that runs in Java.
+The server hosts a website for a fictional church called Indooroopilly Evangelical Church.
+The website has multiple webpages, and comes with CSS styling and JavaScript scripting.